SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 * the economy starts to boom with a bank credit expansion,
 * the government fails to support the credit expansion, so moves closer to a surplus position (more currency withdrawn via tax than investment added),
 * firms and households enter into positions of foreseeable unpayable debt burden, so contract their spending,
-* this puts massive pressure on prices, as the bank credit continues to flow, prices rise, since the government is not filling the "hidden" (but not truly) debt burden,
+* this puts massive pressure on prices, as the bank credit continues to flow, prices rise, since the government is not filling the "hidden" (but not truly hidden) debt burden,
 * central bankers eye a possible recession, they see the inflation not as a boom in credit, but a result of workers demanding wages (this is usually false),
 * believing the wages are causing the inflation (too much spending power) the central bankers think they have to put their foot on the brakes to cool off inflation, which means they want to put people out of work,
 * they believe hiking the interest rate will do this (making credit tighter), so they step on this peddle, but it is the gas peddle, not the break.